DailyDAC

 In a case in which the debtor is an individual and in which the holder of an allowed unsecured claim objects to the confirmation of the plan—

-(B) the value of the property to be distributed under the plan is not less than the projected disposable income of the debtor (as defined in §1325(b)(2)) to be received during the 5-year period beginning on the date that the first payment is due under the plan, or during the period for which the plan provides payments, whichever is longer.39
+2. the value of the property to be distributed under the plan is not less than the projected disposable income of the debtor (as defined in §1325(b)(2)) to be received during the 5-year period beginning on the date that the first payment is due under the plan, or during the period for which the plan provides payments, whichever is longer.45

 Subchapter V cramdown does not, therefore, require that an individual debtor’s plan meet the projected disposable income requirement of §1129(a)(15) if the subchapter V debtor is cramming its plan down under §1191(b).
-But as we discuss in below, every subchapter V debtor (not just an individual) seeking to cramdown a subchapter V plan must meet a different projected disposable income standard.
+But as we discuss in below, every subchapter V debtor (not just an individual) seeking to cramdown a subchapter V plan) must meet a distinct projected disposable income standard.

-In the case of an individual debtor, as Judge Bonapfel notes in A Guide to the Small Business Reorganization Act of 2019, it is significant that the projected disposable income rule in subchapter V comes into play only if one or more classes do not accept the plan, because in a non-subchapter V case, a single creditor can hold up confirmation by invoking § 1129(a)(15).40
+In the case of an individual debtor, as Judge Bonapfel notes in A Guide to the Small Business Reorganization Act of 2019, the projected disposable income rule in subchapter V comes into play only if one or more classes do not accept the plan, because in a non-subchapter V case, a single creditor can hold up confirmation by invoking §1129(a)(15).46

 Section 1191(d) tells us that in subchapter V, a debtor’s “disposable income” is “the income that is received by the debtor and that is not reasonably necessary to be expended” for the following specific purposes: